StackVista/stackstate-docs/stackpacks/integrations/apache-tomcat.md

 ### Events

-The Tomcat check does not include any events.
+The Tomcat check doesn't include any events.

 ### Service Checks